Mayer Daak: Reactions

-Amid repeated calls and outcry, the Prime Minister of Bangladesh also the chief of Bangladesh Awami League, Sheikh Hasina opened up at the parliament in November 2017.
-She said: “As per statistics of 2009, 275,000 British citizens disappeared.
-Of them, the whereabouts of 20,000 is not known.
-If you consider America, the situation is even worse.”

-In response to that, Bangladesh's major opposition group Bangladesh Nationalist Party's General Secretary Mirza Fakhrul Islam Alamgir said: “The remarks about enforced disappearance that the prime minister made is her admission to the fact that they [the government] are involved in the incidents of enforced disappearance.”
+In response to that, Bangladesh's major opposition group Bangladesh Nationalist Party's General Secretary Mirza Fakhrul Islam Alamgir said: "The remarks about enforced disappearance that the prime minister made is her admission to the fact that they [the government] are involved in the incidents of enforced disappearance."

 Bangladesh's Home Minister Asaduzzaman Khan Kamal said the allegation that the government is pursuing a policy of enforced disappearance is totally baseless.
-He added: “Many businessmen went into hiding failing to repay their loans in this country.
-Some people went missing after developing extramarital relationship.”
+He added: "Many businessmen went into hiding failing to repay their loans in this country.
+Some people went missing after developing extramarital relationship."

 United Nations human rights experts have called on Bangladesh to act now to halt an increasing number of enforced disappearances in the country, in February 2017.

 In July 2017, New York-based rights defender group Human Rights Watch published a report on the enforced disappearance of Bangladeshis.
-Referring to the incidents, Brad Adams, the Asia Director of the organization said: “The Bangladesh government is making a habit of complete disregard for human rights, human life, and the rule of law.”
+Referring to the incidents, Brad Adams, the Asia Director of the organization said: "The Bangladesh government is making a habit of complete disregard for human rights, human life, and the rule of law."

-On July 28, 2018, The New York Times published an opinion piece titled: “The Opposition disappears in Bangladesh” on the incidents of enforced disappearance in Bangladesh.
+On July 28, 2018, The New York Times published an opinion piece titled: "The Opposition disappears in Bangladesh" on the incidents of enforced disappearance in Bangladesh.